datacoves/docs/docs/how-tos/airflow/initial-setup.md

         - **Access Key and Secret Key**
       - **IAM Role**
         - **Role ARN**

 ### Logs Configuration
+>[!NOTE]Log configuration is only for private deployments.

 There are 2 options for logs - EFS and S3.
-Below you will see the fields required.
+Below you will see the fields required for each:
   - **EFS**
     - **Volume Handle**
   - **S3**